You have a mother.

 This is where your species began.

 This is the common ancestor of every Homo sapiens who has ever lived.
-Everyone who painted a cave wall or crossed an ocean.
+Everyone who painted a cave wall or crossed an ocean or built a skyscraper.
 Everyone who sang a lullaby or waged a war.

-All of them.
-Your cousins.
+All of them are your cousins through her.
 The whole human family.

 Jebel Irhoud

-She lived 3.8 million years ago.
-Found in 2016, in the Afar region of Ethiopia.
-The most complete early Australopithecus skull ever found.
+This grandmother lived 3.8 million years ago.
+Found in 2016, in the Afar region of Ethiopia, it is the most complete early Australopithecus skull ever found.

 A herder named Ali Bereino was digging a burrow to protect his goats from hyenas.
 He saw teeth in the sand.
-Pulled out a jawbone.
-Called the scientists.
+He pulled out a jawbone.

 She was Australopithecus anamensis.
-Jutting cheekbones.
-Elongated canines.
-A brain the size of a chimpanzee’s.
+She had jutting cheekbones, elongated canines, and a brain the size of a chimpanzee’s.
 She walked upright, but still climbed trees.

 She stood about four feet tall.
 She ate forest foods.
 She is your grandmother.